People do things differently, but do you know what most of us have in common?

 4. Lastly are matters that are Not Important and Not Urgent.
 Obviously, these are what they call time wasters.
 Thus, these are mostly matters you shouldn’t spend so much time on, like that mindless Facebook-scrolling or binge-watching movies.
 These matters aren’t really that helpful to you so it would be useful to limit your time on these things.

 This decision matrix, also known as the 4 Quadrants of Time Management matrix, is the brainchild of Dwight Eisenhower, the decorated army general and President of the United States.
+His significant role as a five-star general during World War II inspired the development of this time management tool.

 He said we should identify ourselves with several roles.
 You can be a husband, a mother, a daughter, or a businessman.